CALL FOR SUBMISSIONS

 We are pleased to announce the call for submissions for the UM Press/Sweetland Publication Prize in Digital Rhetoric.
-The prize, which is funded by the Sweetland Center for Writing, is awarded to an innovative and important, born-digital or substantially digitally enhanced, book-length project that displays critical and rigorous engagement in the field of digital rhetoric.
+The prize, funded by the Sweetland Center for Writing, is awarded to an innovative and important, born-digital or substantially digitally enhanced, book-length project that displays critical and rigorous engagement in the field of digital rhetoric.
 These projects should be completed or very near completion.

 Eligible projects will be peer reviewed, with the prize recipient determined by the DRC advisory board and directors.
-The advisory board members are Jonathan Alexander (University of California, Irvine), Cheryl Ball (West Virginia University), Kristine Blair (Bowling Green State University), Douglas Eyman (George Mason University), Laura Gonzales (University of Florida), Troy Hicks (Central Michigan University), Derek Mueller (Eastern Michigan University), Jentery Sayers (University of British Columbia), and Melanie Yergeau (University of Michigan).
-The directors are Anne Ruggles Gere and Naomi Silver, and the assistant director is Simone Sessolo (University of Michigan).
+The advisory board members are Jonathan Alexander (University of California, Irvine), Kristine Blair (Duquesne University), Antonio Byrd (University of Missouri, Kansas City), Douglas Eyman (George Mason University), Laura Gonzales (University of Florida), Troy Hicks (Central Michigan University), Derek Mueller (Virginia Tech), and Jentery Sayers (University of British Columbia).
+The directors are Anne Ruggles Gere, Naomi Silver, and Simone Sessolo (University of Michigan).
 The prize will be announced at the 2023 Computers and Writing Conference at UC Davis.

 For consideration, authors should provide by email a portfolio including the prospectus and full manuscript for the completed project.
-The prospectus should provide the following information: a description of the goals, intended audience, and significance; and an explanation of technical requirements, feasibility, and long-term sustainability.
+The prospectus should provide the following information: a description of the goals, intended audience, and significance; and a detailed explanation of technical requirements, feasibility, and long-term sustainability.
 The full manuscript should include all digital materials (manuscript and materials can be submitted as a url).
 We also ask that authors provide a recent CV.
-The deadline for submissions is March 1, 2017.

 Please send submissions by April 1, 2023 to Sara Jo Cohen, Senior Acquiring Editor for the University of Michigan Press, and the DRC directors, using this email address: SweetlandDRCBooks@umich.edu.

 The prize is open to scholars of all ranks, though preference is for first and single-author projects of younger scholars.
 An advance contract for publication in the DRC book series will be awarded.
-The recipient will be announced on the DRC, U-M Press, and Sweetland websites, and at Computers and Writing 2017.
+The recipient will be announced on the DRC website and at the Computers and Writing conference.